 - j.
 Animals are not to be brought onto Boeing property.
 Contact your Boeing Onsite Activity Representative regarding the use of guide dogs or other human service animals.
 Additional coordination is required. - k.
-Phone or electronic device use is not permitted while walking or operating vehicles or equipment, unless hands- free.
-Additional local rules may be more stringent. - I. Reflective Apparel meeting ANSI/ISEA Class II is required on flight line/ramp areas.
+Phone or electronic device use is not permitted while walking or bicycling.
+Stop movement when safe to use the electronic device.
+When driving, must use the electronic device in handsfree mode.
+This requirement does not apply to work activities that require the use of an electronic device during movement (e.g., crane and two team communications).
+Additional local rules may be more stringent. - Reflective Apparel meeting ANSI/ISEA Class II is required on flight line/ramp areas.

-1.2 Badge Identification
+1.2 General Rules

-- a.
-You must obtain an identification badge and visibly display and wear the badge while on Boeing property. - b.
+- You must obtain an identification badge and visibly display and wear the badge while on Boeing property. - b.
 Lending or borrowing identification badges is strictly prohibited.